JSpeedie/G2ME-legacy/README.md

 ![Run Brackets Pic](https://raw.githubusercontent.com/wiki/JSpeedie/G2ME/images/G2MERunBracketsPic.png)
 ![Player Info Pic](https://raw.githubusercontent.com/wiki/JSpeedie/G2ME/images/G2MEPlayerInfoPic.png)

 ## Technical Description

-C implementation of glicko 2 + the real program that makes handling a glicko system with many people more manageable.
+C implementation of Glicko2 + the real program that makes handling a Glicko system with many people more manageable.

+If you've ever played dota2, csgo, or followed chess, Glicko2 is very similar to MMR from dota, ranks from cs go, and is version 2 of an improvement of elo from chess.

 ## Purpose

-This program was made out of a necessity to make an accurate power ranking (list of players from highest to lowest rating) for the UTSC Smash Club.
+This program was made out of a necessity to make an accurate ranking (list of players from highest to lowest rating) for the UTSC Smash Club.
+The official webpage for Glicko2 has links to implementations of Glicko2 in a handful of languages, but the choices were very limited, and provided no form of storage or management for players in the system.

-## What it is
+## What are the advantages of G2ME?

-If you've ever played dota2, csgo, or followed chess, glicko2 is very similar to MMR from dota, ranks from cs go, and is version 2 of an improvement of elo from chess.

-## Why it makes Glicko 2 Easier

-Not only is this a complete implementation of glicko 2, (as opposed to just the glicko2 mathematical functions rewritten in a programming language), but it is a data management system.
-This program comes with features outside of glicko2, providing the user with more data.

-This program saves player data in binary files, takes bracket files (or season files, a list of bracket files) as inputs, and calculates the glicko ratings for all the players.
-It also has features for outputting this data in meaningful ways such as a list of players from highest to lowest rating, being able to view a players records against all other players in the system, or even a full table of record/matchup data for all the players in the system.

-*G2ME provides a way to track players over periods of time using Glicko 2.*
+This program takes simple file input, and saves lots of player information.
+This is in stark contrast to existing Glicko2 implementations that only provide functions for calculating one's new rating, after playing someone else.
+G2ME not only allows one to calculate the ratings of people without having to touch code, but it also stores much more information, including players' Glicko2 history, their head-to-heads, the tournaments they've attended, and more.

 ## Installation